 Experience a unique narrative system that uses hundreds of illustrations and interactive stories to create a new adventure every time you play

 Unlock stories and discover over a hundred hilarious endings

 It’s F.E.D.U.P.
 Day in the kingdom and parents everywhere are thrilled that they can Finally Evict their Deadweight Useless Progeny.
-That’s you.
+That’s you!
 But don’t feel too bad.
 You might have all the strength, magic and charisma of a soggy sandwich, but you know something that no one else knows: the kingdom is destined for disaster.
-Witnessing this daily countdown to your tragic demise is the only dampener on what is otherwise a delightful week in a picturesque fairy tale kingdom.
+Witnessing a daily countdown to your tragic demise is the only dampener on what is otherwise a delightful week in a picturesque fairy tale kingdom.
 Do you go adventuring on a pirate ship, explore twisting caves, or brave the Darker Scarier Woods?
-Or if that’s too fun, you could head over to the library to brush up on your spells.
+If that’s too fun, you could head over to the library to brush up on your spells.
 But look out!
 No matter what you choose, some weird and wacky adventure awaits.
 How will you react?
-And after a week of facing unpredictable predicaments in dozens of destinations, will you be ready to save the kingdom from catastrophe?
+After a week of facing unpredictable predicaments in dozens of destinations, will you be ready to save the kingdom from catastrophe?

 Probably not.
-But with over 100 hilarious endings and a unique narrative system that changes the story every time you play, you will be sure to enjoy trying again and again.
+But with over 100 hilarious endings and a unique narrative system that changes the story every time you play, you will be sure to enjoy this 1-4 player narrative game again and again.